Tatyp2012/Ping-Lab/README.md

 Verify that the network is not dropping packets.

 # Screenshots
-Screenshots can be on the PingLab document
+Screenshots can be found on the PingLab document